MinBZK/max-regel-book/src/factsets.md

   ]
 }
 ```
 As you can see here the actual value is wrapped in a term, that is wrapped in a fact, that is contained in a fact set with part name "result".
 That is a lot of wrapping, but it is the only data structure you'll ever have to deal with.
 No other datastructures, such as lists/arrays, maps/dictionaries, tuples, you name it, are used on the level of the rule engine.
 And that makes clicking them together, staying in the same "realm of thought", much easier.

 > [!WARNING]
-> From here it become a bit dry... skip to rules if you want. implementation details.
+> From here it become a bit formal (read: dry)...
+Skip to the next chapter if you want.

 ## Basic operations: what fact sets can do